 Actions to take now

-- Establish an area where your child could work.
+- Maintain an area where your child could work.
 Put up the recommended structure above so that they get used to the expectation of home learning.

 - Please get in touch with the school if you have a lack of internet and/or smartphone, tablet or PC in your house.
-If necessary, we will provide extra paper based resources.
+If necessary, we will provide school resources.

-- Find suitable reading books, encyclopaedias, dictionaries and non-fiction books which could be used as part of home learning.
+- Find suitable reading books, encyclopedias, dictionaries and non-fiction books which could be used as part of home learning.

 |10:00||Take a break|